 Joint Master of Laws/Master's Degree Programs and LLM Double-Degree Program

 LLM/MPH is offered for students pursuing a General LLM or the LLM in Environmental Law

 Students must be admitted to both the law school and, separately, to the school that will confer the other master's degree.
 Each school must separately approve a student's application to pursue a joint degree program.
 The joint degrees must be conferred simultaneously and only after all requirements for both degrees have been met.

 The law school will allow 6 credit hours of work completed in the other GW master's program to count toward completion of the 24 credit hours required for the LLM degree.
 The grade of CR (Credit) or NC (No Credit) will be recorded for such courses; a student must receive a grade of at least B- to receive a grade of Credit.
 Law students receive 1 credit hour for each 700 minutes of scheduled class time in a semester; therefore, a law student may in some cases earn only 2 credits for a course offered by another school of the University for 3 credits.
+For the double-degree program with the University of Groningen, students must complete at least 12 credit hours of work at GW Law and will be credited with 1 hour for every 2 ECTS (European Credit Transfer System) earned at the University of Groningen in accordance with the other requirements of the program.